gs6651/SecondBrain/CiscoSDWAN.md

 - The direction of the policy is always **from the perspective of the Controller controller**.
   - Outbound means Controller to WAN Edges and does ***not*** affect the best path selection process and influences only the specific edges in the contorl policy's site list.
   - Inbound means WAN Edges to Controller and it will modifies the attributes in OMP updates before routing information enters the RIB of Controller.
 It affects the complete overlay fabric.
-- **Centralized-*Control*-policy** is unidirectional applied either inbound or outbound.
+- **Centralized-*Control*-policy** is use to influence 'route' & 'TLOC' between Controller & WAN edges.
+It is unidirectional which means it will be applied either inbound or outbound.
 For example, If we need to manipulate OMP routes that the controller sends and receives, we must configure two control policies.
+It's of two types:
+	- *Topology Policies:* To limit the number of overlay tunnels between sites and controlling the overlay topology.
+	- *VPN Membership Policies:* To control the distribution of routing information for specific VPNs.
+A typical use-case is for creating guest networks that have Internet access but site-to-site communication is restricted.
 - **Centralized-*Data*-policy** is directional and can be applied either to the traffic received from the service side of the WAN Edge router, traffic received from the transport side, or both.
 - VPN membership policy is always applied to traffic outbound from the Controller controller.